-Isabel Nolan's steel and concrete sculpture will now be unveiled outside the John Lennon Art & Design Building at Liverpool John Moores University, near Liverpool Metropolitan Cathedral.
-The work, supported by Art Fund, is inspired by a drawing of a stained-glass window held in the St Nicholas Pro-Cathedral archive and the leadwork in the windows of Liverpool Metropolitan Cathedral's Lutyens Crypt.
+Isabel Nolan presents a steel and concrete sculpture in St John's Gardens, supported by Art Fund.
+The design is inspired by a drawing of a stained-glass window held in the St Nicholas Pro-Cathedral archive and the leadwork in the windows of Liverpool Metropolitan Cathedral's Lutyens Crypt.
 Painting and textiles by the artist are also shown at the Walker Art Gallery.